63 Ji4 Ji4 既濟

 Enlightenment through nine one: Dragging back the wheel and paying attention to the warning of a dampened tail signify going about things steadily and surely.
 A person considers a crisis beforehand to avoid rushing forward; that way he can be free from calamity (or fault).
 Should this line change to feminine and not act according to what is right, the hexagram would become Jian3 (39), difficulty (in proceeding), where difficult conditions would result if the first step were wrong.
 The river has been crossed; one should concentrate on carrying out what was originally planned for the other side instead of taking another challenge.

 The 2nd line

-Text: A woman loses the curtain of her carriage; do not chase after it, as it will be retrieved in seven days.
+A woman loses the curtain of her carriage; do not run after it, as it will be retrieved in seven days.

 Historically, carriages that women took were outfitted with curtains to ensure privacy.
 The curtain is gone - do not chase after it, signifies that the carriage remains stationary even though it can move; it also suggests that it won't move forward crossing the river.

 The curtain will return to position 2 after it moves forward and reverses at position 5, in 7 steps.
 This signifies that too much stasis can be avoided by means of the circling curtain, and suggests that the carriage can move again after the curtain is retrieved, but at the moment it must remain still.